Current as of April 2024 | Download print version (in PDF)

 G. Control of Organizations

 No restriction exists on the control of Canadian not-for-profit organizations by other organizations or persons.
-For public foundations, which are formed by a government entity, control is exercised by such entity.
+For public foundations, which are formed by a government entity, control may be exercised by that entity.
 With respect to other forms of organizations, it is possible that a Canadian association or foundation may be controlled by a for-profit entity that establishes it, even though it does not own it (which will lead to additional IRS scrutiny).
 The same would be true for a Canadian association or foundation controlled but not owned by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

 VI.
 Tax Laws